Life insurance for people with Arthritis

 The second most common type of arthritis is rheumatoid (RA) which is an autoimmune condition.
 This is where the immune system in your body attacks itself and the tissue causing weakness.

 The root cause of this type of disease is unknown to scientists, or why the immune system attacks the body in this way.
-There has been discoveries that certain genetic markers can increase risk of developing RA by up to five times.
+There have been discoveries that certain genetic markers can increase the risk of developing RA by up to five times.

 What are the symptoms of arthritis?

 There are several key signs and main symptoms to watch out for with arthritis.
 The most common symptoms are: